 While most trek to Bondi to lap up the sun and sand, it's worth noting there are plenty of ace restaurants to check out too.
-Whether it's a long lunch at Sean's Panorama or Bondi Icebergs Dining Room and Bar or a sandy-footed post-swim snack at Porch and Parlour or Pompei's you'll find somewhere great to eat in North and South Bondi and beyond.
+Whether it's a long lunch or a sandy-footed post-swim snack, you'll find somewhere great to eat in North and South Bondi and beyond.
+While you're at it, check out our guides to the best Bondi cafés, Bondi bars and Bondi shops.

 Sean’s is freshness, simplicity and fun on a plate – it’s the antidote to every bad meal you’ve ever had.
 Chef and owner Sean Moran cooks his own food his own way.
 And has done since he opened the restaurant in 1993.
 The restaurant looks straight out over Bondi Beach – it’s some of the best real estate in the country.
 The breezy coastal friendliness, the welcoming room and the fiercely produce-driven menu (very often specials will change depending on the week, or even the day) is an all-seasons win.